-(iii) The values of total drag force (that the fluid exerts on the building) and the individual contributions to the drag force from the pressure and viscous terms.
+(ii) The values of total drag force (that fluid exerts on the building) and the individual contributions to the drag force from the pressure and viscous terms.
+Note that, by the definition given in Fig. 8, the drag force is the force in y-direction.

 (b) Perform an additional simulation using the setup in Fig. 7c.
 Namely, the wind is blowing towards one of the vertices of the pentagon.
 Produce the same deliverables as in Part (a).
 In addition, based on the results from (a) and (b), briefly discuss how the structures of pressure and velocity in the two sets of simulations affect the drag forces in those two cases.
+For the presentation of drag force, we recommend filling the following table: